Updates from the 2025 Session

 Speaker Daniel Perez (R-Miami) and President Ben Albritton (R-Bartow) were elected by their peers to lead the House and Senate last year, respectively, for this and the next session.
 Both Speaker Perez and President Albritton gave brief remarks about the importance of early childhood in their upcoming leadership terms at our Built to Thrive Summit this past September.

-Below are some key leaders in the House who might have a say in early childhood issues.
-You can click on each committee to see if your own elected leaders serve on these committees, too.
+Below are some key leaders in the House who had a say in early childhood issues.
+You can click on each committee to see if your own elected leaders served on these committees, too.

 - Chair Lawrence McClure (R-Dover), Budget Committee